Tarmac Delay Plan

 - For all departing flights and diversions, timely inform the customers each time the opportunity to deplane exists.

-Throughout the flight delay, communication between Northern Pacific Airways, Inc. Ravn Alaska Operational Control Center (ROCC) and the flight crew will be continual.
+Throughout the flight delay, communication between Ravn Alaska Operational Control Center (ROCC) and the flight crew will be continual.
 Both the ROCC and flight crew will monitor the general environment and “mood” of the customers at all times.
-Northern Pacific Airways, Inc. will make decisions for the well-being of all customers aboard the affected flight.
+Ravn Alaska will make decisions for the well-being of all customers aboard the affected flight.

 Cancelled flight: means a flight operation that was not operated, but was listed in an air carrier or a foreign air carrier's computer reservation system within seven calendar days of the scheduled departure.